 Step two, let's get those Fahrenheit degrees going.

 How do we do it?
+We create a mirror.

 Here we are.

 Now we are saying that our temperature data object is structured as a container of three things.

 A time, a temperature in Centigrade, and a temperature in Fahrenheit.